 Each class has at least one weekly teaching session and a further range of computers/tablets within the classrooms extend the use of ICT across the curriculum.

 There is a whole school network and the internet is accessed over the broadband connection.
-A dedicated technician is responsible for the network, whilst the ICT leader focuses on the curriculum planning and delivery.
+A dedicated technician is responsible for the network, whilst the Computing leader focuses on the curriculum planning and delivery.

 School Parents are reminded of their right to withdraw their children from all or part of the religious education and collective worship provided.
 This should be discussed with the Headteacher.